Northeast

 216 acres

-Wander through an open field and enjoy a memorable view of the historic Paine House, with the broad estuary of the Ipswich River extending beyond.
+Wander through an open field and enjoy a bucolic view of the historic Paine House, with the broad estuary of the Ipswich River extending beyond.

 Share